flyteorg/flyte/cookbook/integrations/kubernetes/k8s_spark/README.rst

 #.
 Build Spark image correctly as explained in :ref:`spark-docker-image`.

 #.
-Enable Spark plugin for Flyte refering to the :ref:`spark-examples` section.
+Enable Spark plugin for Flyte referring to the :ref:`spark-examples` section.
 Additionally, Flyte uses the SparkOperator to run Spark Jobs and separate K8s Service Account/Role per namespace, which are created as part of the standard Flyte deployment.

 #.
 Ensure you have enough resources on your K8s cluster.
 Based on the resources required for your Spark job (across drivers/executors), you may have to tweak resource quotas for the namespace.